saguileran/FishClassification/README.md

 save(['MetaData_',int2str(fin),'_',int2str(fend),'_SDXC1_2.mat'],'meta_data','-v7.3')
 ```

-The first step is explore the whole raw data by plotting dayly and the whole spectrograms with high time resolution, it is done by using LongSpectrogram.m code
+The first step is explore the whole raw data by plotting dayly and the whole spectrograms with high time resolution, it is done by using [Long.m](https://github.com/saguileran/FishClassification/blob/main/Data.m) code
 The channel can by choose with the variable c.
 The code structure is as follow

 ```matlab